MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/mrsdeploy/loadsnapshot.md

 ---

 # required metadata
-title: "loadSnapshot function (mrsdeploy) "
+title: "loadSnapshot function (mrsdeploy) | Microsoft Docs"
 description: " Loads the specified snapshot from the R server into the remote session.The workspace is updated with the objects saved in the snapshot, and saved files are restored to the working directory. "
 keywords: "(mrsdeploy), loadSnapshot"
 author: "heidisteen"
-manager: "jhubbard"
+manager: "cgronlun"
-ms.date: "09/18/2017"
+ms.date: "02/05/2018"
 ms.topic: "reference"
-ms.prod: "mlserver"
+ms.prod: "microsoft-r"
 ms.service: ""
 ms.assetid: ""